Omoyi/paintings-genics/README.md

 ## Setup/Installation Requirements
 * GitHub Account
 * Terminal
-* Any Browser
+* Any Browsers
 * Visual Studio Code
 ## Project setup instructions
 To start using this project use the following commands:
 * Ctrl + Shift + T